 Overview

 The utilities industry is one of the most technologically intensive segments of today’s economy.
-The utility worker who is well rounded with knowledge of different types of utilities and skills will find success in many areas.
+The utility worker who is well-rounded with knowledge of different types of utilities and skills will find success in many areas.
 Mitchell Tech is addressing this industry need by combining the curricula of existing programs to offer an AAS degree in Utilities Technology.

 COMBINATION DEGREE